alpaka

 The alpaka accelerator library.

-ALPAKA_NO_HOST_ACC_WARNING ALPAKA_FN_ACC auto mem_fence(TMemFence const &fence, TMemScope const &scope) -> void
+ALPAKA_NO_HOST_ACC_WARNING ALPAKA_FN_ACC auto mem_fence(TMemFence const &fence, TMemOrder order, TMemScope const &scope) -> void

 Issues memory fence instructions.